 Fossil Q Venture HR comes with the company’s Generation 4 technology.
 This includes the addition of a heart rate sensor and GPS inside for use without a smartphone.
 There’s also an NFC chip that allows users to make payments through Google Pay.

-Of the lot, heart rate was perhaps the most glaring omission from the previous generation.
 There is also the usual array of sensors, including an altimeter, accelerometer, gyroscope, ambient light and microphone.
 Combined with Google Fit, the Wear OS device now has some serious fitness tracking smarts.

 There are a few different designs to choose from, as well as 36+ different watch faces to customize the look.